 How would you feel if you did all the hard work and someone else takes all the credit?
-Bad, right.
+Bad, right?

 That is how employees feel when they see others get the due share of their credit.
 Nothing more depressing than seeing someone else eat the fruit of the tree you have planted.

-Always recognize the effort of your employees and give them their share of credit by appreciating their efforts and rewarding them.
+Always recognize the effort of your employees and give them their share of the credit by appreciating their efforts and rewarding them.
 This will keep them motivated and highly engaged at work.

 Irrespective of where you work, you might come across people that come from different backgrounds and have varying points of view.